The Chanticleers captured their first-ever national title with a 4-3 victory over Arizona.

 · Coached first team Academic All-Americas Austin Fleet (2010), Tucker Frawley (2012) and Justin Creel (2013) as well as eight players that have earned a total of 12 Academic All-District honors

-· Coastal Carolina is the only Big South team to win 50 games in a season (a feat accomplished four times) and CCU set school and Big South records by winning 55 games in 2010.
-The 55 wins also led the NCAA as did Coastal's .846 winning percentage (55-10)
+· Coastal Carolina is the only Big South team to win 50 games in a season (a feat accomplished five times) and CCU set school and Big South records by winning 55 games in both 2010 and 2016.
+The 55 wins also led the NCAA both times as did Coastal's .846 winning percentage (55-10) in 2010

 · In 2010, Coastal became the first Big South team to go undefeated in league play (25-0) and go undefeated in the Big South tournament (4-0) in the same year